eProsima/Micro-XRCE-DDS-Client/examples/SubscribeHelloWorldBestEffort/README.md

 # SubscribeHelloWorldBestEffort example

-This example will show how to receive data from the DDS World creating a client subscriber in best effort mode..
+This example will show how to receive data from the DDS World creating a client subscriber in best effort mode.
 In order to compile this example, the following profiles should be enabled:

 - `UCLIENT_PROFILE_UDP`